thumpa/Gmail2Drive/README.md

 - Scans Gmail for emails with the relevant label
 - Creates a weekly folder inside the specified folder for each format
 - Saves each email as a Markdown file and PDF file inside the correct weekly folder
-- Marks each processed email as Starred
+- Marks processed emails with a "Processed" label
 - Files are created with the following filename structure:
   - [EmailSubject][Date][EmailTimeStamp].md
 - Folder Structure Example: